kikuomax/ochimikan-rails/README.md

 secrets.yml
 -----------

-`config/secrets.yml` is remained in the repository so that the application can run out of the box.
-But you should use different keys.
+Although `config/secrets.yml` is remained in the repository so that the application can run out of the box, you should use different keys for your application.

 License
 -------